guisalmeida/guisalmeida.com/content/projects/2023-10-06-filmlover.md

 ## Conclusion

-This project helped me a lot to put into practice concepts of **state management** using Redux Toolkit.

 So, what did you think of this project?
 Do you have any suggestions or criticisms?
 Leave a reaction or a comment below.
 And thanks for visiting! 😉